v3ceban/nvchad-config/README.md

 > Some Mason packages aren't avaliable on certain ARM processors.
 Watch out for
 > errors and install them manually if needed.

-## Installation

 > [!IMPORTANT]
 > This configuration is now on version 2.5 and requires a fresh install to work properly.
 > The old configuration can be accessed on "v2.0" branch.
-It will not be updated.
+It will not be maintained or updated any longer.

+## Installation

 1. [Install NeoVim](https://github.com/neovim/neovim/wiki/Installing-Neovim)
 2. Install NvChad v2.5 dependencies (Git, Nerd Font, GCC, Make, Ripgrep)